MonaLon/steganography/answers.md

 Ehh, I'm not going to write them down.
 This information probably wouldn't interest anyone.

 One who sleeps with a naginata is a fool every night but one.

+We also found a total of 5 images:

+1 in LastBastionOfRadiance.png, 1 in WideDogIsWide.png, and 3 in WinkyFace.png.
+These are all up on our [our GitHub](https://github.com/camilodoa/steganography).